 Default output settings works just fine on the Taranis.

 Putting Sound Track Files on Taranis

-Two ways to do it.
+Two ways to do it, pick one.

 1. Take your SD card out of the Taranis, and insert it into your computer.